TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 ---

 ### About me
-I am a 1st-year Ph.D. student in Statistics at The University of Chicago.
+I am a 1st-year Ph.D. student in Statistics at The University of Chicago, Booth School of Business.
 I'm broadly interested in learning theory, statistics, and probability.
 My recent research interests include:
 * High dimensional statistics in the proportional regime (p/n -> constant)
 * High dimensional probability and Convex geometry